WMaroney/535_Project/README.md

 ## Description

-This database and website is being developed for a graduate level project for database systems CSC 540.
-The database has automobiles preloaded in and would allow a user to search and add cars to the database.
+This database and website is being developed for a graduate level project for CSC 535 Software Enginnering.
+The database preloaded 4 users and 2 devices.

 ## Where are we in development?

-- [x] Hosted
+- [ ] Hosted
 - [x] Able to login
 - [x] Able to sign up
-- [x] Display cars on Index
+- [x] Display Devices on Index
-- [x] Add Car
+- [x] Add Devices
-- [x] Search Car
+- [x] Search Devices
-- [ ] Remove Car pushed to version 2 feature
-- [ ] Display Car data on Search not ID's
+- [x] Remove Devices
-- [ ] More robust search parameters allowing user to search by brand or other criteria
+- [ ] Connect IP to iframe

 ## File & Folder Organization
 - File & Folder Organization
 	- Folders
 		- Templates folder holds html templates
 	- Files
-		- main.py (main program)
+		- main2.py (main program)
-		- CarVerse_tables.sql (SQL script to build database and tables)
+		- HIPS_tables.sql (SQL script to build database and tables)
-		- CarVerse_data.sql (SQL script to preload data into database)
 		- README.md
 		- rqs.txt (requirements)

 ## To Run the Application

 - Clone or download repo to desktop
-- Open terminal and navigate to CarVerse Folder
+- Open terminal and navigate to Project 535 Folder
 - Install requirements.txt from the terminal "pip3 install -r requirements.txt"
-- Run "python3 main.py" in the terminal
+- Run "python3 main2.py" in the terminal
 - Open Firefox/Chrome or any other internet Browser and Input "http://localhost:8080" to view the web application